-Set to open in 2015, the 70,000 square foot Computer Science building is undergoing construction between the current Computer Science building and Engineering.
-The new building will accelerate Stony Brook University’s growth in collaborative research in bioinformatics, smart energy, cyber engineering, physical sciences and the biomedicine field.
+Set to open on Friday, May 15, 2015, the 70,000 square foot Computer Science building will accelerate Stony Brook University’s growth in collaborative research in bioinformatics, smart energy, cyber engineering, physical sciences and the biomedicine field.

 Designed to achieve a LEED Silver certification, the highly efficient building will contain a mix of research and teaching labs, a wireless teaching lab, faculty offices and conference areas, including: